 Bjork Ostrom: So speaking of, your book’s coming out soon.
 Can you talk about one thing that you learned in the process of doing cookbook?
 What was your takeaway?
 We kind of touched on that a little bit, but this will be kind of, as we wrap up here, another touch point.
 Is that something you would do again?
 Was it harder than you thought, easier than you thought?
 What was that process look?
 How did you manage doing that and keeping your blog up?

 Ana Zelić: Well, to answer your last question, I didn’t really sure manage to do that and keep my blog alive.
 I mean, that is just how it worked for me.
 I know that some people maybe have better.
 They just better manage their time or I don’t know.
 For me, I feel I underestimated it a bit, the whole book process thing or I just thought that I would be quicker but I just couldn’t be because my book is half of them is layer cakes and you do need quite a bit of time to make a layer cake.
 Just for it to chill to make the buttercream to solidify, decorated in the right way and not to mention all the testing prior to the final version.
 So even if it was a bit hard, I’m really grateful for that opportunity because I’ve seen firsthand how to work with a publisher, how the deadlines work, how to work with a designer team, how to create cover.
-There are all these small little processes that you just pick up on and I also learned how to write better recipes instructions, which will be beneficial for my for my blog.
+There are all these small little processes that you just pick up on and I also learned how to write better recipes instructions, which will be beneficial for my blog.

 Bjork Ostrom: What’s an example of that?
 How did you change in terms of the recipe writing from start to finish?